By Celestte Dills, M.A.Ed.

 Prepare children for strong emotions by providing tools and teaching strategies.
 Gross motor play can be helpful in decreasing increased stress.
 Practice daily or more often!

-- Run in place (find space in front of a window and have child describe where they are running)
+-Run in place (find space in front of a window and have the child describe where they are running)

 We can practice these mindfulness techniques often so that everyone can tap into a feeling of calm when they need it.
 Add one or more of the following to your daily practice: